 Northeast native plants were specifically selected for the garden (Oakleaf hydrangea, Bee Balm, Butterfly Weed, Coreopsis) and were blended with green shrubs.

-This botanical curation spotlights both African and American culture and includes sculpture work by Conrad Levenson and sound from Nadia DeLane
+This botanical curation spotlights both African and American culture.

-The public can now come and enjoy the garden through November 1, 2020.
+The public can come and enjoy the garden beginning May 1st through October 1, 2021.